 - Use a staging copy of your website where you can safely test updates and structural changes.
 A test protocol helps that nothing is overlooked during testing.

-Broken websites can never be completely prevented at any time – but mastered.
+Broken websites can never be completely prevented at all times – but they can be controlled.

-Your website deserves these extra safeguards – moments of panic can be effectively avoided.
+Your website deserves these additional safeguards – panic moments can be effectively avoided.